Abadrausar/Rubble-/other/Rubble Readme.txt

 Common Tasks:

-To activate or deactivate a Rubble addon manually you may set it's entry in addons/addonlist.ini to "true" or "false".
+To activate or deactivate a Rubble addon manually you may set it's entry in "addons:dir:addonlist.ini" to "true" or "false".
 If you just installed an addon it will not have an entry until Rubble has run at least once (after the addon was installed).
-If you want to run Rubble without generating anything so as to update the addon list file just run 'rubble -addonlist'.
+If you want to run Rubble without generating anything (so as to update the addon list file) just run 'rubble -addonlist'.
 It is possible to specify addons manually as well, just use -addons.

+To generate with the last used addons (aka the settings in "addons:dir:addonlist.ini") just run Rubble with no arguments.

+Here are a few example command lines to generate various configurations:
+	Vanilla (ignoring the addon list, but not rubble.ini): rubble -addons="Base"

+	Vanilla (ignoring all external settings):
+		rubble -zapaddons -zapconfig -addons="Base"

+	Vanilla with Phoebus tile mappings:
+		rubble -addons="Base;User/Tilesets/Phoebus"

 Some addons may allow additional configuration via "config variables", these are generally for advanced users and may be specified with the -config command line option.

-If you want to run multiple worlds with radically different addon sets it is a good idea to run "rubble -prep=<region name>" before switching worlds (this is mostly only for tilesets now days, other addons should be good to go unless they do something weird and non-standard).

-All the Rubble default addons are deterministic, meaning that it is possible to generate the raws twice and (as long as you use the same addons) each time the raws will be exactly the same.
-This makes it possible to regenerate the raws for a world to allow things like switching tilesets.
-Unfortunately this is a semi-complicated task to handle by hand, as there is a lot of overhead that the web UI would normally have handled that command line users will have to do manually.
+Example (vanilla with 10 dummy reactions):
+	rubble -addons="Base;Dev/Dummy Reactions" -config="DEV_DUMMY_REACTION_COUNT=10"

+To switch tilesets on a world in progress use `rubble -tileset="<region name>" -addons="<name of tileset addon>"`.

+For example to switch "region1" to ASCII mappings:
+	rubble -tileset="region1" -addons="User/Tilesets/ASCII"

+It is generally possible to regenerate the raws for a world, this is a task fraught with peril, do not attempt unless you know what you are doing!
-The first step is to change the "addonlist.ini" file that is in the worlds raw directory, make sure not to change it too much or you can mess up your world!
+The first step is to change the "addonlist.ini" file that is in the world's raw directory, make sure not to change it too much or you can mess up your world!
 If you wish you can change "genconfig.ini" as well, but that is usually a bad idea.
 Now for regenerating the raws, what follows is an example command line to do that for the save "region1":
 	rubble -zapaddons -zapconfig -addons="df:data/save/region1/raw/addonlist.ini" -config="df:data/save/region1/raw/genconfig.ini" -outputdir="df:data/save/region1/raw"